clifbromley/zoom-slack-status/readme.md

       }
     ]
     ```
-1. Copy the zoom-status.app file to your Applications directory
+1. Copy the zoom-slack-status.app file to your Applications directory
 1. Run the app
 1. You should be prompted to allow the app accessibility features.
 If not, open System Preferences->Security & Privacy -> Privacy and add the app to the "Accessibility" section